 The Wilson family "bach" at Torrent Bay was bought by Lynette in 1967 with money inherited from her father, Wilfred Bradley.
 During its metamorphosis into Torrent Bay Lodge, the simple, 2-bedroom cottage has undergone many rebuilds and refurbishments with Lynette's husband John Wilson as Master Builder.

-John says the last of the original cottage was removed during the 2001 rebuild.
-All that remains on site are a few floor boards in the kitchen and the back door with the number 14 on it.
-The original address of the bach is 14 Lagoon Street.
-The number 10 on the back gate is its modern Rapid Number.
+John says the last of the original cottage, including the back door with the number 14 on it, was removed in the 2011 rebuild.
+The address of the cottage is 14 Lagoon Street.
+Number 10 on the back gate is a modern emergency services number.

 The bach was bought because Lynette wasn’t keen to spend her holidays looking after their four young children aboard the boat John was building, the Matangi (his "floating bach"), at their home in Riwaka.
 For almost ten years, the family spent their holidays at Torrent Bay.